 Your Child's Soccer Fueling Strategy

-A healthy breakfast, lunch or snack before the game can provide important nutrition.
+A nutritious breakfast, lunch or snack before the game can provide important nutrition.
 But to give your child what their body needs to thrive on and off the field, they need to fuel up before, during and after the game.
 Try these foods and beverages to help support your little athlete:

 Before the Game